 Hello!
 My name is Josh Hannan and I am a smart contract engineer on the Flow Team at Dapper Labs.
 It has a been a while since I posted last.
-It has been a busy time for the Flow team, but I’m gonna get back to posting regularly from now on.
+It has been a busy time for the Flow team.
 Things have been going fast here on the Flow team and we have a lot of awesome stuff in the works!
 Here is what I’ve been working on.

 Epoch Smart Contracts